-- (A) Written sealed bids shall be submitted to the Procurement Manager.
-The bid due date and time and the physical location for receipt of bids must be specified in the IFB. - (B) Bids shall be submitted in sealed package.
-The package shall be clearly labeled as a "Bid" and shall include the bidder's name, IFB/Project Name, bid due date and time,

-- and the statement "This package shall not be opened prior to the bid due date and time." - (C) If authorized by the County, bids may be submitted electronically, using approved secure techniques, if this method of submitting bids is permitted by the IFB; otherwise, written sealed bids must be submitted. - (D) Packages received and opened by the County that are not identified as a bid but are identified as a bid once opened, shall be resealed and properly marked with the IFB name and number and shall be reopened at the bid due date and time.
+- 1. Bids shall be submitted in a sealed package.
+The package shall be clearly labeled as a "Bid" and shall include the bidder's name, IFB/Project name, bid due date and time, and the statement, "this package shall not be opened prior to the bid due date and time." - 2.
+Packages received and opened by the County that are not identified as a bid but are identified as a bid once opened, shall be resealed, and properly marked with the IFB name and number and shall be reopened at the bid due date and time.
 The County is not responsible for opening a bid package prior to the bid due date and time which is not properly identified as a bid.